The Bankrate promise

-There are dozens of travel rewards cards to choose from, but the Bank of America® Travel Rewards credit card stands out for a few reasons.
-At first glance, several features deserve a callout, including the lack of an annual fee, low-interest offer on purchases and no foreign transaction fees.
+There are dozens of travel credit cards to choose from, but the Bank of America® Travel Rewards credit card stands out for a few reasons.
+At first glance, several features deserve a callout, including the lack of an annual fee, intro APR offer on purchases and no foreign transaction fees.
 The 25,000-point welcome bonus, earned after spending $1,000 within 90 days of account opening, is also worth mentioning.

 As you dig a little deeper, the rewards structure might seem rather uninspired, especially compared to other travel credit cards: You earn an unlimited 1.5X points on every purchase.
 However, depending on the spender, the card’s simple rewards structure could be considered a disadvantage of a perk.
 Keep reading to find out if the Bank of America Travel Rewards card is worth it for you.